whve/nocode/README.md

-# No Code
+# No Code (how to start write paper?)

-No code is the best way to write secure and reliable applications.
-Write nothing; deploy nowhere.
+No code is the best way to write secure and reliable papers.
+Write nothing; publish nowhere.

 ## Getting Started

+Start science paper title.

 Start by not writing any code.